-- a. for a minimum of 20 working days from the date of notification of examination results to students, where no appeal has been lodged by a Student against the examination outcome, or - b. until the end of the appeal period, including the period in which an appeal might be made to the courts or a complaint lodged with the UNE and/or NSW Ombudsman, or - c. for a longer period of time for pedagogical or accreditation reasons; and - d. when no longer required, examination scripts should be destroyed according to privacy guidelines. - (38) Where practicable, non-examination assessments should be returned to the Student. - (39) The University Library will publish examination papers released to it by the Examinations and Results Unit on the advice of the Unit Coordinator.
+- a. for a minimum of 20 working days from the date of notification of examination results to Students, where no appeal has been lodged by a Student against the examination outcome; or - b. until the end of the appeal period, including the period in which an appeal might be made to the courts or a complaint lodged with the NSW Ombudsman; or - c. for a longer period of time for pedagogical or accreditation reasons; and - d. when no longer required, examination scripts should be destroyed according to privacy guidelines.

+(38) Where practicable, non-examination Assessment Tasks should be returned to the Student.

+(39) The University Library will publish examination papers released to it by Examinations, Results & Timetabling on the advice of the Unit Coordinator.
 Examination papers will be available for six years after the examination papers have been published.